mhxion/awesome-discord-communities/README.md

 ## Electricals

-Discussions about the bare-bones circuit boards, microprocessors and prominent hardware.
+Discussions about the bare-bones circuit boards, microprocessors and cutting edge hardware.

 ### Engineering